hachyderm/community/verification.md

 Note: In order for this to work this MUST be sit in the profile web link under your profile picture.
 This field will automatically add the required `rel=me` tag to your URL, whereas the other locations will strip the tags automatically.
 You cannot embed the URL in a README on your profile page.
 Unfortunately you will not be able to post another URL in the location.

+Please note that this only applies to _personal_ GitHub profiles.
+Currently, there is no way to verify _organizational_ GitHub profiles as the `rel=me` tag is not added here.

 ### Your GitHub.io Page

 If you do not want to sacrifice your web page field on your GitHub profile,